jwagnervaz/DUAL-CPU-ZX-DU99D4-V1.41-BIOSMOD/README.md

 New 152 With Bootsecure Port and TPM2 fix.

-1 - Bootsecure
+1 - Bootsecure ( 1st in the World! )

-2 - TPM support
+2 - TPM support ( 1st in the World! )

 3 - Edk2 Shell Built-in  ( Flash Bios without SO and more)